 For me, gooseberries are a quintessential British summer ingredient.
 I love their slightly hairy exterior and their face-pulling tart flesh.
 The gooseberry shrub/bush itself is fairly small and has very sharp spikes so take extra care when picking gooseberries as these spikes can do some pretty nasty damage.

 Gooseberries are versatile and not only make fantastic puddings and baked goodies, they also go particularly well with rich meats and fish, such as duck, goose and mackerel.
-Gooseberries also make delicious curds, jams, chutneys and, believe it or not, a wonderful Gooseberry and Ginger Ale.
+Gooseberries also make delicious curds, jams, chutneys and, believe it or not.

 Once the season starts, we get a regular supply of gooseberries from our good friends Suvie and Piers from High House Farm in Sudbourne.
 The farm is about 10 miles from us, which makes it easy enough for us to make sure we never run out.